Computational science takes the Nobel stage

 "I started recently to accept that the use of massive computer power can now present a serious competition to my more economical direction and started to truly appreciate the need of massive computational resources," said Warshel.
 "Having convenient access to supercomputer resources is of a crucial importance."

-He is currently using the Gordon supercomputer at the San Diego Supercomputer Center to study phosphate hydrolysis in solution and in proteins.
+He is currently using the Gordon supercomputer at the SDSC to study phosphate hydrolysis in solution and in proteins.
 His team's simulations led to the discovery of how the bonds connecting phosphates to other molecules in chemical compounds are broken in the presence of water.

 "This reaction is arguably the most important biological reaction," Warshel said.
 "Using massive computer time has been absolutely essential for resolving mechanistic controversies and progressing in the field."